 What’s the difference between a ski jacket and a normal jacket?

 Ski jackets are technical gear.
 They’re built for very cold conditions but also a high level of activity.
 They have a combination of waterproofing, windproofing, durability, warmth, breathability, and ski-friendly features.

-You can wear a proper ski jacket all day — on the skin in, on a windy chairlift, a sunny day, or a cloudy day with negative temps — all without changing or removing your jacket.
+You can wear a proper ski jacket all day — on the skin in, on a windy chairlift, on a sunny day, or on a cloudy day with negative temps — all without changing or removing your jacket.

 Ski jackets also have lots of sport-specific features, like helmet-compatible hoods, powder skirts to seal out snow, and beacon pockets, all of which make your experience more enjoyable.

 How much should I spend on a ski jacket?